malramsay64/phd-thesis/08_Appendix/Projects.md

 for dealing with HPC Schedulers, [@Dakka2018;@Bosak2012;@Yon2019;@Lang2017;@Koster2012;@sumatra] however they are either incompatible with software on the available systems, or require unusual permissions prohibiting installation.

+![Drawing the dependencies of each simulation, starting at initialisation we get a tree of nodes.](08_Appendix/figures/simulation.pdf){#fig:simulation_dag}

 The PBS scripts which are the typically method of interacting with the scheduler are highly verbose,